-The report then fed into the Options Appraisal and sought to identify issues and opportunities facing the site.
-It was used to try and optimise the potential of the First White Cloth Hall as a significant building within Leeds’ cultural landscape, and helped guide the development
+The report then fed into the Options Appraisal and identified issues and opportunities facing the site.
+It was used to optimise the potential of the First White Cloth Hall as a significant building within Leeds’ cultural landscape, and helped guide the development.